solariumphp/solarium/docs/client-and-adapters.md

 -   Create your custom adapter class.
 It should implement Solarium\\Core\\Client\\Adapter\\AdapterInterface.
 -   You can take a look at the existing implementations as an example.
 -   Make sure your class is available to Solarium, by including it manually or through autoloading.
--   Call the 'setAdapter' method on your Solarium client instance with your own adapters' classname as argument (or use the 'adapter' config setting)
+-   Inject your custom adapter instance into the constructor of the Client
 -   Now use Solarium as you normally would, all communication to Solr will be done using your adapter.
 The adapter class will only be instantiated on the first communication to Solr, not directly after calling 'setAdapter' (lazy loading)